jskvara/pwa-workshop/README.md

 ```

 It's not always necessary to put css into your head, you can use service workers to cache your css files.

+You can also embed basic data into your HTML file or combine it with different ways of caching.

 More resources: